-If a child reports that they are being abused and/or neglected, you should listen to them, take their allegation seriously, and reassure them that you will take action to keep them safe.
+If a child reports that they are being abused and/or neglected, you should reassure them that they are being taken seriously and will be supported.
+Listen to them and reassure them that you will take action to keep them safe.
 It is important to maintain confidentiality, but you should not promise that you won't tell anyone, as you may need to do so in order to protect the child.
+Children and young people should never be made to feel ashamed or that they are creating a problem by reporting any type of abuse, sexual violence or sexual harassment.